FF-Plugins-Archive/FF_LibHaru/README.md

 * <b>LibHaru - Add Line, Circle, Ellipse, Arc and Rectangle</b>: It draws line, circle, ellipse, arc or rectangle to target page with specified properties.

 * <b>LibHaru - Add U3D 3D Model to PDF</b>: It adds a U3D 3D model to target page.
 You can define background color, viewer size and location.
 You can convert your models to U3D with Aspose OBJ/GLTF/FBX online converter to U3D or you can use local tools like CAD Exchanger.
 U3D extension is very primitive.
 So, don't expect realistic views.
+Google Chrome and other basic PDF viewers can't show 3D contents on PDF pages.
+You have to use Acrobat Pro like professional tools to view it.

 * <b>LibHaru - Save PDF</b>: It saves PDF file to given absolute path.
 You don't need to spawn anything to use this function like PDFium.